WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

 ### Date 29 January 2024

 * Send out January newsletter
+  * BGT already edited it
+  * send out on Tuesday to community, regardless of spotlight
 * Co-working with DS on participant payment/compensation presentation for meet-up session
 * Create agenda for next meet-up session and run meet-up session
 * Plan out citizen science talk for AI UK with BGT and JS
+  * find some time with everyone involved?
 * Plan out co-writing with AM?
+  * wait for DS green light that we can spend the money, topic for co-work
 * RASP meeting

 ### Date 16 January 2024